 Q19.
 Is it possible to automate the creation of replication endpoints without using scripts?

-Answer: You can use Azure portal or Microsoft Visual Studio IDE to configure Availability Group Listeners and specify the Database User credentials (SQL Authentication) for creating endpoints on remote subscriber databases hosted in Azure.
+Answer: You can use the Azure portal or Microsoft Visual Studio IDE to configure Availability Group Listeners and specify the Database User credentials (SQL Authentication) for creating endpoints on remote subscriber databases hosted in Azure.
 No scripting is required.

 Q20.
 How does Security work in sync with Availability Groups?

-Answer: Using AlwaysOn Availability Groups, you always have at least 2 replicas out of which one will be Active and others Passive – this guarantees the highest degree of data protection even when there are network disruptions between on-premise servers hosting endpoint replicas, Azure SQL servers, etc. – all Availability replicas are always up to date with the latest changes made on the primary replica.
+Answer: Using AlwaysOn Availability Groups, you always have at least 2 replicas out of which one will be Active and the others Passive – this guarantees the highest degree of data protection even when there are network disruptions between on-premise servers hosting endpoint replicas, Azure SQL servers, etc. – all Availability replicas are always up to date with the latest changes made on the primary replica.

 Q21.
 How do I monitor resource utilization?
 Can I add custom metrics?

 Answer: Several built-in system metrics can be monitored using Azure Portal, CLI, and SDKs, e.g CPU/Memory usage by Virtual Machine Scale Sets, etc. Also, one can use Azure Monitor to set alerts as well as monitor key performance indicators (KPI) such as the percentage of CPU utilization on a given VM instance or an entire virtual machine scale set.

 Q22.
 How do I monitor my application’s throughput?